The Intent to Bid feature allows you to get a better sense of which of your vendors intend to submit proposals.

 When enabled, vendors must assert their intent to bid before they may create a submission, or, if they do not intend to bid, they can provide you a reason as to why not.

 When this feature preference is enabled all projects will have the option to have the Intent to Bid feature enabled at a per project level.
-You can toggle it on or off via the Edit Project button:
+You can toggle it on or off via Actions -> Edit Project: